avyas4/log-app/README.md

 ### Prerequisite

-In order to run this application locally, it is required to run the `log-end-point-api` repo first to access data for your application and to start the local server on `http://localhost:8888/log`
+In order to run this application locally, it is required to run the `log-end-point-api` repo first to access data and start server at `http://localhost:8888/log`

 ### Getting Started